Koichi Ishii

-Koichi Ishii (石井 浩一, Ishii Kōichi), sometimes credited as Kouichi Ishii, is a video game designer best known for creating the Mana series (known as Seiken Densetsu in Japan).
-He joined Square (now Square Enix) in 1987, where he has directed or produced every game released in the Mana series (up to 2006).
+Koichi Ishii (石井 浩一, Ishii Kōichi) is a Japanese video game designer best known for creating the Mana series and founding Grezzo.
+He joined Square in 1986, where he has directed or produced every game released in the Mana series (up to 2007).
 He has also contributed to several games in Square Enix's Final Fantasy and SaGa series, and created the well-known chocobo and moogle characters.

 Biography

 Square/Square Enix

-Koichi Ishii worked on the first six Final Fantasy games, as well as SaGa Frontier.
+Koichi Ishii worked on the first three Final Fantasy games, as well as SaGa Frontier.
 He was invited to work on the original Final Fantasy in 1986, and helped develop the crystal theme that became a recurring motif of the series.
 Ishii became the head of Square Enix's Product Development Division 8.

 Mana series

 He wanted to create a game called Seiken Densetsu in 1987, but Square rejected the idea before he even finished planning it.
 He was able to develop it in the early 1990s as a Final Fantasy Gaiden.
 He was involved in the development of the Sword of Mana and all other World of Mana games.

 The World of Mana series was conceived to be a way for players to experience the Mana series in many formats and gameplay styles.

 On Heroes of Mana, development of a real-time strategy game became so difficult they had to start development all over at one point.

 Another challenge of game development was due to the Japanese gaming audiences lack of familiarity with an RTS style of gaming.
 The world of Seiken Densetsu 3 was chosen due to its plot involving warring states, which was thought to be well suited for an RTS game.

 He left Square Enix after the release of the World of Mana series.
 During the series' 30th anniversary livestream it was announced that a new entry in the franchise was in the early stages of development and that Ishii was involved with the project.
 The game titled Visions of Mana was released in August 2024.